thindil/steamsky/bin/doc/MODDING.md

 - Attribute `name` is name of selected skill.
 - Attribute `attribute` is name of character attribute (must be defined ealier in this same file).
-- Attribute `tool` is item type used as tool during training (must be defined ealier in this same file).
+- Optional attribute `tool` is item type used as tool during training (must be defined ealier in this same file).
 - After change/remove skill, you been need to made proper changes in other game data files (recipes, items and this same file) if needed.